What Are the Three Types of Septic Tanks?

 • 2 household users: pump every 5 years

-If you’re unsure how often your system should be serviced, our article on how often you should pump your septic tank breaks it down in simple terms.
+Actual pumping frequency depends on daily water use, toilet paper usage, and what gets flushed.
+If you’re unsure how often your system should be serviced, our guide on how often you should pump your septic tank breaks it down clearly by household size and system type.

 • Only flush human waste and approved toilet paper